where can I find ruby hosting

 I'm a noob to rails.
 Any ideas how I can get around this?

 Thanks in advance!

 /usr/local/lib/ruby/1.8/fileutils.rb:243:in `mkdir': Read-only file system - /disk1/home/slugs/46281_2e4c6d7_6855/mnt/public/plugin_assets - Heroku has a read-only filesystem.
 See http://docs.heroku.com/constraints#read-only-filesystem (Errno::EROFS)

 from /disk1/home/slugs/46281_2e4c6d7_6855/mnt/config/../vendor/plugins/engines/lib/engines.rb:86:in `init'

 from /usr/local/lib/ruby/gems/1.8/gems/rack-1.0.0/lib/rack/builder.rb:29:in `instance_eval'

 from /home/heroku_rack/heroku.ru:1:in `new'

-RE: where can I find ruby hosting - Added by Stephanie Collett about 8 years ago
+RE: where can I find ruby hosting - Added by Stephanie Collett over 8 years ago

 Any traction on this error?
 Anybody else been successful on Heroku.
 I'd also like to run Redmine on Heroku.